 Links are more difficult to share here, as you can only have one in your bio, so many sure your content stands alone.

 Facebook works well if you’re catering to a middle-aged or older audience.
 Blogs and news articles are easy to share here, and it’s easy for your audience to comment with their opinions and engage in discussions with other readers.

-Here, you’ll want to mix up your content: share bright images as you do on Instagram, write longer posts about your thoughts, spread news about your upcoming events, and post links to your blogs for people to check out.
+Here, you’ll want to mix up your content.
+Share bright images as you do on Instagram.
+Write longer posts about your thoughts.
+Spread the news about your upcoming events.
+And post links to your blogs for people to check out.

 Develop Your Thought Leadership Strategy